-The common trend is for an artist to reach his or her peak during the third or fourth album and then fight to maintain a spot among country music heavy-hitters until deciding to slow down.
+The common trend is for an artist to reach their peak during the third or fourth album and then fight to maintain a spot among country music heavy-hitters until deciding to slow down.
 Adkins has been something of a late bloomer, however.
-While he scored four Top 5 hits early on, he cooled off until releasing Comin’ On Strong, his fifth studio album, in 2003.
+While he scored four Top 5 hits early on, he cooled off until releasing Comin' On Strong, his fifth studio album, in 2003.

 "Jesus and Jones" was Adkins' first new release under a new deal with Wheelhouse Records, a division of Nashville's BBR Music Group.
 Written by Tucker Beathard, Tyler Farr and Jim McCormick, the song was released in January of 2016.
 Though it was not one of his biggest chart hits, it earns a spot as one of Trace Adkins Top 10 Songs because of the very personal nature of the lyrics.

 "(This Ain't) No Thinkin' Thing"

 This hit was Adkins' first chart-topper.
 It's not the oldest song on the Top 10 Trace Adkins Songs list, but it comes from what one could view as Act One of his career.
 In the late '90s, he was as hot as any newcomer could be, but his star faded until 2002.
 It's probably not a coincidence that he caught fire again after entering an alcohol rehabilitation program around this time, and that his most successful days came after he dealt with those demons.